Climate change: Agriculture and industry

 On the demand side, a key component of reducing emissions is shifting people towards plant-based diets.
 Eliminating the production of livestock for meat and dairy would eliminate about 3/4ths of all emissions from agriculture and other land use.
 Livestock also occupy 37% of ice-free land area on Earth and consume feed from the 12% of land area used for crops, driving deforestation and land degradation.

 Steel and cement production are responsible for about 13% of industrial CO_{2} emissions.
 In these industries, carbon-intensive materials such as coke and lime play an integral role in the production, so that reducing CO_{2} emissions requires research into alternative chemistries.
+Where energy production or CO_{2}-intensive heavy industries continue to produce waste CO_{2}, technology can sometimes be used to capture and store most of the gas instead of releasing it to the atmosphere.
+This technology, carbon capture and storage (CCS), could have a critical but limited role in reducing emissions.
+It is relatively expensive and has been deployed only to an extent that removes around 0.1% of annual greenhouse gas emissions.

-Carbon sequestration
+Carbon dioxide removal

 Natural carbon sinks can be enhanced to sequester significantly larger amounts of CO_{2} beyond naturally occurring levels.
-Reforestation and tree planting on non-forest lands are among the most mature sequestration techniques, although the latter raises food security concerns.
+Reforestation and afforestation (planting forests where there were none before) are among the most mature sequestration techniques, although the latter raises food security concerns.
 Farmers can promote sequestration of carbon in soils through practices such as use of winter cover crops, reducing the intensity and frequency of tillage, and using compost and manure as soil amendments.
-In one of its recent publications, FAO maintains that forest and landscape restoration yields many benefits for the climate, including greenhouse gas emissions sequestration and reduction.
-Restoration/recreation of coastal wetlands and seagrass meadows increases the uptake of carbon into organic matter (blue carbon).
+Forest and landscape restoration yields many benefits for the climate, including greenhouse gas emissions sequestration and reduction.
+Restoration/recreation of coastal wetlands, prairie plots and seagrass meadows increases the uptake of carbon into organic matter.
 When carbon is sequestered in soils and in organic matter such as trees, there is a risk of the carbon being re-released into the atmosphere later through changes in land use, fire, or other changes in ecosystems.